Clemapfel/Mousetrap.jl/docs/src/01_manual/05_event_handling.md

 ## Introduction: Event Model

-So far, we were able to react to a user interacting with the GUI through widgets.
+So far, we were able to react to a user interacting with the GUI through pre-made widgets.
 For example, if the user clicked a `Button`, that button will emit the signal `clicked`, which can trigger our custom behavior.
 While this mechanism works, it can also be fairly limiting.
 Pre-defined widgets will only have pre-defined way of interacting with them.
 We cannot react to the user pressing a keyboard key using just `Button`.
 To do that, we will need an **event controller**.

 ### What is an Event?

 When the user interacts with a computer in the physical world, they will control some kind of device, for example a mouse, keyboard, touchpad, webcam, stylus, etc. Through a driver, the device will react to user behavior and send data to the operating system, which then processes the data into what is called an **event**.

 Pressing a keyboard key is an event, releasing the key is a new event.
 Moving the cursor by one unit is an event, pressing a stylus against a touchpad is an event, etc. Mousetrap is based on GTK4, which has very powerful and versatile event abstraction.
-We don't have to deal with OS-specific events directly, instead, the GTK backend will automatically transform and distribute events for us, regardless of the operating system or peripheral.
+We don't have to deal with OS-specific events directly, instead, the GTK backend will automatically transform and distribute events for us, regardless of the operating system or peripheral manufacturer.

 To receive events, we need an [`EventController`](@ref).
 The `EventController` type is abstract, meaning we cannot use it directly.
 Instead, we deal with one or more of its subtypes.
-Each child class handles one one conceptual type of event.
+Each child class handles one conceptual type of event.

 **In order for an event controller to be able to capture events, it needs to be connected to a widget**.
 Once connected, if the widget holds **input focus**, events are forwarded to the event controller, whose signals we can then connect custom behavior to.